 Elephant foot yam has been popularly used for treating piles and fistula.
 This yam is also known as Amorphophallus Dubis or Amorphophallus campanulatus.
 It helps in the Ayurvedic treatment of Vata problems.
 An excellent source of fiber, it regulates bowel movement and prevents constipation and improves metabolism due to the presence carbohydrates and fiber.

 ‘Tri’ means three and ‘phala’ is fruit.
-Triphala is a combination of three fruits that is one of the most well known and popular Ayurvedic medicine for piles.
-The ancient Ayurvedic text Sharangdhara Samhita, prescribes the use of Triphala for the treatment of is a formulation that is advised for piles in the treatment of piles, fissures, and haemorrhoids.
+Triphala is a combination of three fruits that is one of the most well-known and popular Ayurvedic medicine for piles.
+The ancient Ayurvedic text Sharangdhara Samhita prescribes the use of Triphala for the treatment of is a formulation that is advised for piles in the treatment of piles, fissures, and hemorrhoids.
 The three fruits that compose Triphala are Haritaki, Bibhitaki, and Amla.

 The fruit Haritaki is also called Terminalia chebula.
 The word ‘Haritaki’ translates as ‘that which removes disease and makes the body shine’.
 This potent fruit is used in Ayurveda to balance all the three Doshas.
 It is used in Ayurveda to improve digestion, detoxify, and support healing.
 Haritaki is particularly useful in traditional piles treatment in Ayurveda as it eases the bowel movement and relieves the pressure on the affected areas.
 It is also an Ayurvedic anti inflammatory and supports healing.